Yes, your spouse’s income may affect your Social Security disability benefits, although it depends on the type of benefit you receive.

 What income does the SSA deem to me?

-The income limits for 2017 are $1,103 for couples.
 If you are living with your spouse and your spouse is not eligible for SSI, the SSA will deem a certain portion of your spouse’s income to you to determine whether you are over that allowable income.
 To do so, the SSA will perform the following calculation:

 - Calculate your spouse’s earned and unearned income.